Should I Merge Websites or Keep Multiple Separate Websites?

 In the example case you would have to redirect everything from dinkycola.com and dinkycolalite.com into the new dinky.com, twice as much work as it would have been to merge everything into the existing dinkycola.com.

 Excepting certain cases (like a brand name change), you should always use an existing domain.
-If possible, you should consolidate into the domain that has the highest current domain authority.
+If possible, you should be merging websites into the domain that has the highest current domain authority.

 In this chart, taken from a real client, they had seven domains they were considering merging together.
 Their best option is to merge everything into Domain A, because it already has the highest domain authority.